kdeldycke/openerp.buildout/README.md

 It is far from mature enough to be used in production, but feel free to send patches to help me improve this situation.

+This was roughly tested with Ubuntu 11.04 and Debian Squeeze.

+All the commands below should be performed with your normal user.
+There no need to be `root`.
+In fact, each time we need extra privileges we prefix our commands with `sudo`.

 Install OpenERP on a local machine
 ----------------------------------

-This was roughly tested with Ubuntu 11.04 and Debian Squeeze.

 1. Install required dependencies with your favorite package installer.